TFGoscar/lsdap.sh/README.md

 lsdap.sh is a set of programs used to manage a ldap domain.
 Before use this script you must have a ldap domain installed.

-To run this script you only must execute the next commands.
+To run this script you only must execute the nexts commands.

 ``wget "https://raw.githubusercontent.com/TFGoscar/lsdap.sh/refs/heads/main/lsdap.sh"``